cozie-app/cozie-apple/my-website/docs/introduction.md

 Being Apple one of the major players in wearable devices market and with the Apple Watch dominating the global smartwatch market share, we decided to develop Cozie for iOS.

-Cozie is still in Alpha version and is not yet available for download on the Apple Store.
+Cozie is now in Beta version and it will be soon available for download on the Apple Store.
 To find out more about Cozie or to become a tested please contact us at cozie.app@gmail.com

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/5e4FwVydYRE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Compatibility

-While Cozie Apple was developed using iPhone 11 and Apple watch 5, it is compatible with all iPhones and Apple watches models.
+While Cozie Apple was developed using iPhone 11 and Apple watch 6, it is compatible with iOS 9 or newer and with the Apple Watch gen 3 or newer..

 ## License

-The Cozie clockface is open sourced under at GPLv3 License.
+The Cozie is released under at GPLv3 License.